Hardware acceleration: Emerging hardware architectures

 Greater RTL customization of hardware designs allows emerging architectures such as in-memory computing, transport triggered architectures (TTA) and networks-on-chip (NoC) to further benefit from increased locality of data to execution context, thereby reducing computing and communication latency between modules and functional units.

 Custom hardware is limited in parallel processing capability only by the area and logic blocks available on the integrated circuit die.
 Therefore, hardware is much more free to offer massive parallelism than software on general-purpose processors, offering a possibility of implementing the parallel random-access machine (PRAM) model.

 It is common to build multicore and manycore processing units out of microprocessor IP core schematics on a single FPGA or ASIC.
-Similarly, specialized functional units can be composed in parallel as in digital signal processing without being embedded in a processor IP core.
+Similarly, specialized functional units can be composed in parallel, as in digital signal processing, without being embedded in a processor IP core.
 Therefore, hardware acceleration is often employed for repetitive, fixed tasks involving little conditional branching, especially on large amounts of data.
 This is how Nvidia's CUDA line of GPUs are implemented.

 Implementation metrics

-As device mobility has increased, new metrics have been developed that measure the relative performance of specific acceleration protocols, considering the characteristics such as physical hardware dimensions, power consumption and operations throughput.
+As device mobility has increased, new metrics have been developed that measure the relative performance of specific acceleration protocols, considering characteristics such as physical hardware dimensions, power consumption, and operations throughput.
 These can be summarized into three categories: task efficiency, implementation efficiency, and flexibility.
 Appropriate metrics consider the area of the hardware along with both the corresponding operations throughput and energy consumed.

 Applications

-Examples of hardware acceleration include bit blit acceleration functionality in graphics processing units (GPUs), use of memristors for accelerating neural networks and regular expression hardware acceleration for spam control in the server industry, intended to prevent regular expression denial of service (ReDoS) attacks.
-The hardware that performs the acceleration may be part of a general-purpose CPU, or a separate unit called a hardware accelerator, though they are usually referred with a more specific term, such as 3D accelerator, or cryptographic accelerator.
+Examples of hardware acceleration include bit blit acceleration functionality in graphics processing units (GPUs), use of memristors for accelerating neural networks, and regular expression hardware acceleration for spam control in the server industry, intended to prevent regular expression denial of service (ReDoS) attacks.
+The hardware that performs the acceleration may be part of a general-purpose CPU, or a separate unit called a hardware accelerator, though they are usually referred to with a more specific term, such as 3D accelerator, or cryptographic accelerator.

-Traditionally, processors were sequential (instructions are executed one by one), and were designed to run general purpose algorithms controlled by instruction fetch (for example moving temporary results to and from a register file).
+Traditionally, processors were sequential (instructions are executed one by one), and were designed to run general purpose algorithms controlled by instruction fetch (for example, moving temporary results to and from a register file).
 Hardware accelerators improve the execution of a specific algorithm by allowing greater concurrency, having specific datapaths for their temporary variables, and reducing the overhead of instruction control in the fetch-decode-execute cycle.

 Modern processors are multi-core and often feature parallel "single-instruction; multiple data" (SIMD) units.
+Such units can be integrated withint the CPU or offered by additional components as the AMD AI engines.
 Even so, hardware acceleration still yields benefits.
 Hardware acceleration is suitable for any computation-intensive algorithm which is executed frequently in a task or program.
 Depending upon the granularity, hardware acceleration can vary from a small functional unit, to a large functional block (like motion estimation in MPEG-2).